Paediatric complicated pneumonia: Diagnosis and management of empyema

 Antibiotics remain a key component in the medical management of empyema, with initial parenteral therapy to cover the most common pathogens, usually followed by oral therapy.
 Antibiotic coverage for likely causative organisms is essential.
-There are no randomized trials pertaining to the choice of antibiotics, so the potential choice of agents should be guided by local antimicrobial policies that consider susceptibility patterns, specifically the prevalence of penicillin/cefuroxime-resistant Streptococcus pneumoniae and MRSA.
-One suggested initial empirical antibiotic choice, in the absence of a confirmed organism, would be cefotaxime or ceftriaxone, with some experts adding clindamycin to better cover anaerobic infection or community-acquired MRSA.
-Adding vancomycin (or linezolid) in place of clindamycin is another option, and is usually reserved for culture-proven or severe suspected MRSA pneumonia.
-Although no evidence exists for the recommended duration of treatment for empyemas, a total of three to four weeks’ duration is reasonable if there is adequate drainage and no evidence of additional complications.
-The switch to oral antibiotics is appropriate when drainage has been completed, and the patient is clinically improving and off oxygen (ie, at or just before discharge).
-Appropriate oral antibiotics vary depending on local resistance patterns, but a common option is amoxicillin-clavulanate.
-Refer to Table 3 of the Canadian Paediatric Society’s practice point on pneumonia for antibiotic dosages .
+There are no randomized trials pertaining to the choice of antibiotics, specifically in empyema, so the potential choice of agents should be guided by clinical appearance and local prevalence of penicillin-resistant S. pneumoniae and MRSA risk factors.
+One suggested initial empirical antibiotic choice, in the absence of a confirmed organism, would be ampicillin or cefotaxime/ceftriaxone, depending on local guidelines or antibiograms.
+The addition of vancomycin (or linezolid) is usually reserved for culture-proven or severe suspected MRSA pneumonia.
+Although no evidence exists for optimal treatment length for empyemas, a total of three to four weeks’ duration is reasonable if there is adequate drainage and no evidence of additional complications.
+Transition to oral antibiotics is appropriate when drainage has been completed, and the patient is clinically improving and off oxygen (ie, at or just before discharge).
+Appropriate oral antibiotics vary depending on local resistance patterns.
+If the cultures are negative, amoxicillin is the recommended antimicrobial.
+Penicillin resistance to S. pneumonia is very low and therefore, amoxicillin given in appropriate doses should be reasonable.
+In cases where methicillin-resistant S. s aureus or Haemophilus influenzae is proven or suspected, amoxicillin-clavulanate or another appropriate pathogen-targeted agent should be chosen.
+Refer to the Canadian Paediatric Society’s practice point “Uncomplicated pneumonia in healthy Canadian children and youth” for antibiotic dosages .

 It is not uncommon for children with empyemas to have fevers that persist for more than 72 h on appropriate therapy; if the child is otherwise improving clinically, it is usually not a sign of treatment failure.